Emergency Response Towing Vessel

 JEFFREY FOSS was the first tug on station at Neah Bay and has been replaced temporarily several times by other Foss Maritime tugs until in February of 2017 when MONTANA became the ERTV.
-MONTANA was then relieved in August 2017 by DENISE FOSS which is likely to be the tug on station at least for the remainder of the current contract (2020).
+MONTANA was then relieved in August 2017 by DENISE FOSS which is likely to be the tug on station maybe for the remainder of the current contract (2020).
 Foss Maritime is under charter to the Washington State Maritime Cooperative (WSMC) which is serving as charterer per a service agreement with the ERTV CG.
 WSMC is a cooperative non-profit corporation which was created to develop, provide and maintain a State of Washington approved oil spill response plan covering the operations of various classes of vessels calling in Washington State waters.

 Under separate service agreement with the ERTV CG, the Marine Exchange of Puget Sound provides all administrative services, including invoicing, collection of vessel assessments and payment of ERTV expenses.
 The Marine Exchange is a member based, non-profit corporation equipped for and experienced in providing information regarding vessels transiting Washington waters, providing various communications services, and sharing information with customers as needed.

 Only Covered Vessels that transit to or from a Washington port through the Strait of Juan de Fuca are subject to the ERTV requirement and share in its cost; however, the ERTV must be available to any vessel in the transit area needing assistance.
 The assessment structure for Covered Vessels enrolled with the ERTV is based on size of the vessel (using deadweight tonnage as shown in Lloyd's List) and the oil capacity (using worst case discharge as shown in the U.S. Coast Guard approved vessel response plan).
 Rate schedules for tank vessels and non-tank vessels differ; each is provided in links to the left.

 When assistance of the ERTV is needed, the ERTV must be hired under a separate contract by the vessel’s owner, operator or duly authorized agent or representative or by government agencies.
 Services of the ERTV are acquired by contacting Foss Dispatch (206-281-3800) directly.